Skip to content

 Built for GTM operators who ship URLs weekly

-Know when GTM URLs drift
+• Know when launch URLs drift

 Track the exact pages campaigns depend on—pricing, signup, and partner landing URLs—so a silent 404 does not burn ad spend.

-Probes that mirror real checks
+• Probes that mirror real checks

 Run HTTP probes on your schedule, validate DNS where it matters, and keep results next to your app data for a single source of truth.

-Slack-first incident signal
+• Slack-first incident signal

 Get concise alerts when a probe fails and when it clears, so marketing and eng share the same timeline without a separate dashboard habit.